IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-highlight-filter.md

 `sample="/charts/data-chart/chart-highlight-filter", height="500", alt="{Platform} Highlight Filter Example"`

+If the `DataLegend` or `DataToolTipLayer` is used then the highlighted series will appear groupped.
+This can be managed by setting the `HighlightedValuesDataLegendGroup` property on the series to categorize them appropriately.

 ## Using Highlight Filter in CategoryChart

 The `CategoryChart` highlight filter happens on the chart by setting the `InitialHighlightFilter` property.
 Since the `CategoryChart` takes all of the properties on your underlying data item into account by default, you will need to define the `InitialGroups` on the chart as well so that the data can be grouped and aggregated in a way that you can have a subset of the data to filter on.
 You can set the `InitialGroups` to a value path in your underlying data item to group by a path that has duplicate values.